Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-build-android-project-with-eclipse/en.md

 ## The Workflow

-When we deal with building Android project with Eclipse, the suggested workflow would be as follows:
+When we deal with building Android project with Eclipse, the suggested the workflow would be as follows:

 - Go to proj.android directory and run `python build_native.py`.
 (Note: If you are trying to build the Cpp-Tests, you should go to `build` directory and run `python android-build.py -p 10 cpp-tests` command.)
 If you don't know how to do this, please refer to [this link](https://github.com/cocos2d/cocos-docs/blob/master/manual/framework/native/getting-started/v3.0/how-to-run-cpp-tests-on-android/en.md) for more information.